monarchwadia/blog-monarchwadia.com/_posts/2024-02-12-ai-cost-reduction-for-data-entry.md

 I will first describe this new feature request.
 Then, I will show how this task could be completed by humans; and then show how we can write code to complete this task, and finally compare the two approaches side by side.

 ## "Filter by Category" is a new feature request

+> 💡 **Data classification** is a common task in software development.
+It involves taking a piece of data and assigning it to one or more categories.
+This is a common task in many industries, including e-commerce, news, and social media.

 Acme News is a large newspaper company.
 Acme's Product and Design teams have been hard at work re-designing the newspaper's main customer-facing website, which sees many millions of visitors per month.